vita-student-projects/BEV_group4/README.md

 python3 train.py
 ```

-Make sure to adapt the script with your command line args
+Make sure to adapt the script with your command line args.

 ### Validation